Ukraine Recovery Conference: 2022

+The declaration was signed by heads of state and government, ministers and high representatives of Albania, Australia, Austria, Belgium, Greece, Denmark, Estonia, Israel, Ireland, Iceland, Spain, Italy, Canada, Cyprus, Latvia, Lithuania, Liechtenstein, Luxembourg, Malta, Moldova, the Netherlands, Germany, Norway, North Macedonia, Poland, Portugal, South Korea, Romania, Slovakia, Slovenia, Switzerland, the United Kingdom, the United States, Turkey, Ukraine, Hungary, Finland, France, Croatia, Japan, as well as senior officials and high representatives of the Council of Europe, the European Bank for Reconstruction and Development, the European Commission, the European Investment Bank, and the Organization for Economic Cooperation and Development.
+The United Kingdom also unveiled a large aid package for the rebuilding of Ukraine.

+The conference was the first one that President Zelenskyy did not attend in person and instead joined via live video link from Kyiv.

+During his speech, President Zelenskyy remarked on the invasion of Ukraine:

-2021 conference
+2021

-The fourth Ukraine Reform Conference was originally scheduled to be held on July 7, 2020 in Vilnius, Lithuania.
+The fourth conference was originally scheduled to be held on 7 July 2020, in Vilnius, Lithuania.
 However, due to complications from the COVID-19 pandemic, the conference was rescheduled for 2021.

-Both President of Lithuania Gitanas Nausėda and President of Ukraine Volodymyr Zelensky attendees.
+Both President of Lithuania Gitanas Nausėda and President of Ukraine Volodymyr Zelensky attended.
 Invitees included representatives from the following countries:

 as well as representatives from the European Union, European Bank for Reconstruction and Development, Council of Europe, the International Monetary Fund, NATO, the Organisation for Economic Co-operation and Development(OECD), the Organization for Security and Co-operation in Europe, the United Nations Development Programme, the World Bank, the European Union Advisory Mission Ukraine, and the European Union Anti-Corruption Initiative in Ukraine.

-The conference focused on developments after the 2019 Ukrainian presidential election, the ongoing War in Donbass, and policy objectives for the future.
+The conference focused on developments after the 2019 Ukrainian presidential election, the War in Donbas, and policy objectives for the future.

-2019 conference
+2019

-The third Ukraine Reform Conference was held on July 2–4, 2019 in Toronto, Canada.
+The third conference was held on 2–4 July 2019 in Toronto, Canada.

 There was more than 800 in attendance, including delegations from 37 countries and 10 international organizations.
-Among those in attendance included President of Ukraine Volodymyr Zelensky and Prime Minister of Canada Justin Trudeau, as well as representatives from the following countries:
+Among those in attendance included President of Ukraine Volodymyr Zelenskyy and Prime Minister of Canada Justin Trudeau, as well as representatives from the following countries:

 as well as representatives from NATO, Council of Europe, International Monetary Fund, European Investment Bank, European Bank for Reconstruction and Development, OECD, Ukrainian World Congress, and the World Bank.